Mouawad: Diamond collection

-Mouawad is the owner of the Jubilee Diamond.
-The Jubilee Diamond was known as the Reitz Diamond and is a colourless, cushion-shaped diamond weighing 245.35 carats (49.07 grams).
+Mouawad is the owner of the Jubilee Diamond, a colourless, cushion-shaped diamond weighing 245.35 carats (49.07 grams) and formerly known as the Reitz Diamond.
 It is the sixth-largest diamond in the world and originally named after Francis William Reitz who was the president of the Orange Free State at the time the diamond was discovered in the area.
 The Jubilee is the largest diamond in the Mouawad collection.

 The Mouawad Lilac is estimated to be worth $20M (USD) and weighs 24.44 carat.
 It is an emerald cut pink diamond that is so saturated with color that it gives off a purplish, almost maroon, hue.

 Guinness World Records

 Mouawad has five Guinness World Records:

 The most valuable jewellery coffer in the world — the Flower of Eternity Jewellery Coffer ($3.5M), the most valuable necklace in the world ($55M) — the Mouawad L’Incomparable Diamond Necklace featuring the world's largest internally flawless diamond, the Incomparable diamond (407.48 carats).

 The most valuable handbag in the world—the Mouawad 1001 Nights Diamond Purse ($3.8M).